When was Valor Service Dogs founded?

 What breeds do you work with?

-We work with golden retrievers that we get from other service dog organizations or breeders.
+We work with golden retrievers and labs that we get from other service dog organizations or breeders.

 How old are the dogs when they are placed with a veteran?